ehsanyousefzadehasl/CA/session01/session1.md

 There are tons of valuable information on the slides and presentationa and lectures, go there and get more.
 These are just things that I enjoyed and learned a lot.

 ***

+## Papers to Read Session 1 Reviews by Me